Expanding Soliton Models for K\"ahler-Ricci Flow Near Conical Singularities

-The aim of this section is to prove the main Theorem in the case of one conical singularity at $y_1\in Y$ modelled on a good cone $(\mathcal{C},g_{\mathcal{C}})$.
+The aim of this section is to prove Theorem \ref{main theorem} in the case of one conical singularity at $y_1\in Y$ modelled on a K\"ahler cone $(\mathcal{C},g_{\mathcal{C}})$ with smooth canonical model.
 Since the arguments are local, the case of more than one singularity can be treated similarly.